 I was 31 when India was born.
 Up until then, I thought happiness came from checking off accomplishments.
 It was a revelation to me to discover how happy I could be just being with my daughter.
 Ordinary things became extraordinary with India: A walk in the park became a singalong, a bus ride was a chance to tell a story, a trip to the thrift store turned into a treasure hunt.
 I was at my very best mothering her.

-For most of her childhood, India was the picture of health — a theatrical kid who strutted around the house mimicking the models on the TV show Top Model and the characters from Harry Potter.
+For most of her childhood, India was the picture of health—a theatrical kid who strutted around the house mimicking the models on the TV show Top Model and the characters from the Harry Potter series.
 Then, when we were on our summer vacation, a couple of months after she turned 10, India began to fall down.
-At first, we attributed it to predolescent clumsiness, but then we noticed a strange flickering in her eyes and it became apparent that something was wrong.
+At first, we attributed it to preadolescent clumsiness, but then we noticed a strange flickering in her eyes and it became apparent that something was wrong.
 Over the course of the disease, India’s seizures would grow from milliseconds long, spaced out by weeks, to five seconds long and mere minutes apart.

 For the next six years, we tried to find out what was wrong with our daughter.
 She went from being a daredevil who hung upside down on the monkey bars to not being able to write her name.
 Still, we kept hoping that the next neurologist would know what to do — that the next medicine would fix things.
 But these “drop” seizures took over and my daughter gradually lost control of her body.
 At the time of her death, she was having about 4,000 seizures a day.
 She was either having one or about to have one.
 Every sentence she uttered was interrupted by a seizure.